MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/eventgrid.md

 ## Blob lifecycle

 Azure Data Explorer won't delete the blobs after ingestion.
 Use [Azure Blob storage lifecycle](/azure/storage/blobs/storage-lifecycle-management-concepts?tabs=azure-portal) to manage your blob deletion.
-It is recommended to retain the blobs for three to five days.
+It's recommended to retain the blobs for three to five days.

 ## Known issues